Police Officers Job Dangerous? Top 15 Most Dangerous Jobs In America

 (23) Painters, construction and maintenance – 8.9 per 100,000 workers

-Being a Pilot is 400% more dangerous than being a cop.
+Being a Pilot is 400% more dangerous than being a police officer

-Being a Garbage Collector is 244% more dangerous than being a cop.
+A Garbage Collector is 244% more dangerous than being a cop

 Number of police officers killed by year: